tjodonoghue/Project-1/README.md

 3. How did interest rates affect used car prices?

-Average annual interest rates for used cars climbed steadily since 2009.
-There was a dip after and 2017, but they rose to 2015 levels in 2018.
+Average annual interest rates for used cars climbed steadily since 2009, despite a dip after a spike in 2015.

 The trend of average total loan amounts was almost the opposite of interest rates.